Seven years in the making, my book, "The Ultimate Guide To Great Reggae" is coming in 2013!

 Mento A Foreign (From Other Countries)

 Reggae is said to be played in virtually every country that has music.
 While that is far less true of mento, there are some interesting examples.
-Perhaps the most striking is below:
+Perhaps the most striking is immediately below.

 On Panama's Grecha label, a 45 by Black Majesty & The Mighty Bamboo Band, who recorded from 1958 through 1970.